Even using just a few of these ideas for portrait poses of individuals will make a big difference in the quality of your portraiture.

 Understand that adding just a little tilt of the head in one direction or another can have a big impact on your portrait pose.

-Notice how her head is tilted slight back.
-This is a feminine pose.
+Notice how her head is tilted slightly forward.
+This is normally not a feminine pose, but it's a better portrait pose.
 At this point you may be calling me a chauvinist.
-Now just stay here with me for a second.
+Just stay here with me for a second.
+These were the "rules" I learned back in portraiture class in photography school in the early 1980s.

-If you had a chance to read some of my other articles on this photo tips website, you'll know that all of these tips for taking digital photography are meant to be used as guidelines.
+If you had a chance to read some of my other articles on this photo tips website, you'll know that all of these tips for taking better photographs are meant to be used as guidelines.
 Learning some of the classic rules of posing will help you improve your photography.
 Remember to use the rules and then break them as well.

-Experiment and fun using your creative talents to sometimes break some of the rules of composition and posing.
+Those leading lines bring your eyes into the portrait.
+Experiment with a variety of leading lines to see which is the most appealing.
+Have fun using your creative talents and occasionally break some of the rules of composition and posing.

-If you enjoyed this article you may also be interested in one of the following topics related to tips about family portrait ideas and poses.
-Shoot more portraits.
-Shoot better portraits.
+I hope you found this article helpful You may also be interested in one of the related topics about family portrait ideas and group poses.
+See the links below.

 Photography poses for groups.
 Want to learn some tips for photography poses of groups?
 This article has tips for posing groups of 3 people and has links to several other articles on posing other group sizes.